Visa Application Guidelines

 Report for your visa appointment with your application

-You will be expected to arrive for your appointment with your complete application in hand.
+You will be expected to arrive for your appointment with your complete application in hand (CERFA and receipt).

 The service provider (or consulate) will receive you, check your application, collect the visa fee, record your biometric data (photo and fingerprints) and keep your passport and supporting documents (copies) in order to forward them to the consulate.

 This procedure at the service provision centre will take approximately twenty minutes.